Where's Wally? (TV series): Awards

 The Where's Wally? cartoon was nominated for the "1992 annual Young Artist Award" for Outstanding New Animation Series but lost the award to Back to the Future: The Animated Series (also on CBS).
 The show lasted only one season on CBS airing 13 episodes between September 14 and December 14, 1991, before being cancelled because of low ratings (as a result of direct competition from NBC's juggernaut Saved by the Bell and ABC's The Bugs Bunny and Tweety Show).
 Reruns of the episodes aired on CBS until September 5, 1992.

 Merchandise

 In 1992, Little, Brown and Company released two Waldo books based on the adventures and characters from the Where's Waldo?
 TV Show.
 Fun with Waldo and More Fun with Waldo, featured print versions of many of the "Waldo Minute" freeze-frame scenes, along with new puzzles and things to spot in each picture.

-Reboot series
+Reboot

-In 2019, a reboot entitled Where's Waldo?, produced by DreamWorks Animation Television, premiered on Universal Kids on July 20.
+A reboot entitled Where's Waldo?, produced by DreamWorks Animation Television, premiered on Universal Kids in July 2019.